thalesmello/vim-textobj-multiline-str/README.md

 For Python files:

 * `aq`: around multiline string.
 Gets the string contents and the quotes.
-* `im`: inner multiline string.
+* `iq`: inner multiline string.
 Gets the string contents without the quotes and immediate linebreaks.

 # Custom mappings